-This Handbook provides a comprehensive overview and analysis of the state of the field of the philosophy of meditation and engage primarily in the philosophical assessment of the merits of meditation practices.
+This Handbook provides a comprehensive overview and analysis of the state of the field of the philosophy of meditation and engages primarily in the philosophical assessment of the merits of meditation practices.

-Following the introduction by the editor, the handbook’s chapters are organised in six parts:
+Following the introduction by the editor, the Handbook’s chapters are organized in six parts:

 • Meditation and philosophy